frogsquire/shimmy/README.md

 ### First, create a PoseWrapper for your method

-Include Shimmy in your project, and then, in your tests, ask Shimmy to build a Pose wrapper for your method under test by passing it a delegate:
+Include Shimmy in your project, and then, in your tests, ask Shimmy to build a Pose wrapper for your method under test by passing it an expression:
 ```c#
 var wrapper = Shimmy.GetPoseWrapper(() => MyTestClass.AStaticMethod());
 ```